barryosull/articles/testing/growing-object-orientated-software-guided-by-tests.md

 # Growing Object Orientated Software, Guided by Tests

+Below is a collection of notes I made after reading [Growing Object Orientated Software, Guided by Tests](http://www.growing-object-oriented-software.com/).
+I would highly recommend that everyone read this book.
+Writing tests is hard, and using tests to write good code is even harder, and it takes a lot of time and a lotof getting it wrong.
+Well, this book explaisn how to do it step by step, I'm definitely a better developer for having read it.
+Many thanks to the code wizard that lent it to me, you know who you are.

-Below is a collection of notes I made after reading [this book](http://www.growing-object-oriented-software.com/).
-I'm putting them online because it's a useful reference for myself, and hopefully others.
+I'm posting these notes online because it's a useful reference for myself, and hopefully others.
 I've tried to group advice together to make it easier to read (for both you and me).

 ### Three types of test:
 - Acceptance: End to end